ARASHI RIKAN III

 Arashi Rikan III was an outstanding kaneru yakusha, born and trained in Kamigata, who made a fame for himself in the three cities of Kyôto, Ôsaka and Edo.
 He was a large-built actor and his elocution was great thanks to his powerful voice.
 He was excellent in any kind of tachiyaku or onnagata roles in jidaimono dramas.
 He was also a talented shamisen player.

-Arashi Rikan III playing the role of Watônai in a print made by Hirosada in 1848
+Arashi Rikan III portraying Watônai in the drama "Kokusen'ya Gassen" in a print made by Hasegawa Sadanobu I in 1848

 Print made by Shumbaisai Hokuei in 1835